 The genetic history of the Burmese people

 Over the past 4-5 years there has been a revolution in genetic science.
 Scientists are now able to unlock new information about humanity's distant past in a way that was impossible until very recently.
-Over the next 5-10 years, much more information might be uncovered about the genetic history of this country than today.
-This is a summary of what seems known so far:
+Over the next 5-10 years, much more information might be uncovered about the genetic history of Myanmar than today.
+This is a summary of what seems to be known so far:

 (Note: "Burmese" refers to the ethnic majority Burmese-speaking people of the Irrawaddy valley.)